Triangle singularity mechanism for the $pp \to \pi^+ d$ fusion reaction: Results

 It is interesting to see what happens with the angular distributions.
 The nature of the reaction, with the two initial protons antisymmetrical, guarantees that $d\sigma/d\mathrm{cos}\theta$ will be the same for $\vec{p}_\pi$ or $-\vec{p}_\pi$, which means that it depends on $\mathrm{cos}^2\theta_\pi$ and we plot it in Figs. \ref{fig:fig6}, \ref{fig:fig7}, \ref{fig:fig8}, for different values of $K_p^\mathrm{lab}=570$, $616$ and $660$ MeV, respectively.
+Here we also show the results with the three sets of parameters of the accepted error band, from the fits (c), (d), (e) of Table~\ref{table:fit}.

 We can see that the global agreement is quite good, with a perfect agreement for $K_p^\mathrm{lab}=570$ MeV, and some discrepancies at very forward angles for $K_p^\mathrm{lab}=616$ MeV and $K_p^\mathrm{lab}=660$ MeV.
-It is interesting to mention that the shape of our results at forward angles is very similar to the one obtained in \cite{schiff}, where a parameterization of the amplitudes was done using a fully covariant formalism.
+It is interesting to mention that the shape of our results at forward angles is very similar to the one obtained in Ref.~\cite{schiff}, where a parameterization of the amplitudes was done using a fully covariant formalism.

 It is also interesting to see the effect of the different contributions that we have evaluated, which we show in Fig. \ref{fig:fig9}.